conor-deegan/personal-website/posts/qc-grovers.md

 So far, we’ve talked about Shor’s algorithm, which cracks tough problems like factoring and the discrete logarithm problem by exploiting hidden periodic structures.
 But what if your problem really is just “finding a needle in a haystack,” with no obvious underlying pattern to latch onto?
 In other words, what if you need to search through an unstructured list of possibilities to find the one correct answer?
 \
 \
 Classically, this is as bad as it sounds: if you have $N$ possibilities, you might have to check them one by one, taking $O(N)$ steps on average.
 Grover’s algorithm, can solve this kind of “unstructured search” in  $O(\sqrt{N})$  steps.
-That’s not the exponential speedup you get with Shor’s algorithm, but it’s still an enormous gain when $N$ is large.
+That’s not the superpolynomial speedup you get with Shor’s algorithm, but it’s still an enormous gain when $N$ is large.
 After all, the square root of a huge number is significantly smaller than the number itself.
 \
 \
 Just like with Shor’s algorithm, let’s get one misunderstanding out of the way.
 Grover’s algorithm doesn’t let you magically solve all search problems instantly.
 You don’t just prepare a superposition of all $N$ items and measure to get the solution.
 If you tried that, you’d just get a random guess — effectively useless.
 Instead, Grover’s algorithm cleverly uses quantum superposition and interference to “amplify” the correct solution, making it stand out from the crowd.